 Discovery

 The discovery begins so that both parties can look at all of the information involved with the personal injury case.
-Each party must request specific information they are looking for in the discovery process and needs to be requested by the attorney.
-Depositions will also be requested as part of the discovery process, and questions will be asked for the parties involved.
+Each party must request specific information they are looking for in the discovery process, and the attorney must make this request.
+Depositions will also be ordered as part of the discovery process, and questions will be asked for the parties involved.
 The discovery phase will help your attorney gather evidence for the case.

 Depositions

-During the discovery phase, depositions will most likely be given from both parties.
-A deposition is the process of giving an oral testimony that is sworn and out-of-court for a witness to give sworn evidence during a question and answer deposition meeting.
+During the discovery phase, depositions will most likely be given by both parties.
+A deposition is the process of providing sworn and out-of-court testimony for a witness to give evidence during a question-and-answer deposition meeting.
 The intent of a deposition is for both parties to have the opportunity to discover all of the facts from one another, or even a third party.
 This evidence can be used and is written into a transcript that may be used in court.
 Please consult with your attorney about the deposition process.

 Mediation and Negotiation

 After the discovery, mediation (negotiation) will take place to help possibly settle the case before it goes to trial.
-Mediation will most likely involve a third party called the “Mediator” and will help assist in both parties to reach an agreement.
-This is part of the alternative dispute process (ADR) and can comprise of mediation, arbitration, or dismissal of the lawsuit case.
-During mediation, the mediator will not force anyone to settle, but will help identify the strengths and weaknesses for each party in their case.
-Most cases will settle out of court from mediation, arbitration, or settlement and will never see a trial in the courtroom.
-It is best to have intervention in the dispute and try to resolve it in a settlement.
-If an agreement and settlement cannot be met, then the next step is the lawsuit case will go to trial.
+Mediation will most likely involve a third party called the “Mediator” and will help both parties reach an agreement.
+This is part of the alternative dispute process (ADR) and can comprise mediation, arbitration, or dismissal of the lawsuit.
+During mediation, the mediator will not force anyone to settle; instead, they will help identify the strengths and weaknesses of each party’s case.
+Most cases settle out of court through mediation, arbitration, or settlement and never reach a courtroom trial.
+It is best to have an intervention in the dispute and try to resolve it in a settlement.
+If an agreement and settlement cannot be met, then the next step is that the lawsuit case will go to trial.

 Trial

-A trial is a very long process and is a formal meeting in a law court for review and examination of the evidence in front of a judge and jury (in most cases) and will decide who is legally responsible for the personal injuries in the lawsuit case.
+A trial is a lengthy process and a formal meeting in a law court for the review and examination of evidence in front of a judge and jury (in most cases), which will decide who is legally responsible for the personal injuries in the lawsuit case.

 A full trial for a personal injury case will usually take the following steps to complete.